 The 2012 Health and Social Care Act transferred public health responsibilities from the NHS to local government, it presents an opportunity for local authorities to work with the health, voluntary and community sector to improve the health and wellbeing of children and young people.

 The LGA works with local authorities, including lead members for children's services to deliver better health and wellbeing outcomes for children and young people.
 Access the full range of support tools and latest information on children's health issues from the list of resources below.

 The LGA welcomes comments on the proposals in this paper from our member councils and from our partners in the voluntary and private sectors.
 In parallel, we will also seek the views of children and young people, working with the British Youth Council.

 The Centre for Public Scrutiny (CfPS) has published a guide to help local leaders and others to understand the independent, but complementary, roles and responsibilities of council health scrutiny, local Healthwatch and health and wellbeing boards.

-A forum on children and young people has been created in the Knowledge Hub for the National Learning Network for Health and Wellbeing Boards.
+A forum on children and young people has been created in the Knowledge Hub for the National Learning Network for health and wellbeing Boards (HWBs).

-The Knowledge Hub is free to join, you are welcome to share information, ideas and ask for help from other members, in particular we would really like to hear how your Health and Wellbeing Board and its partners are tackling children's issues such as safeguarding, commissioning and integration in the new public health system.
+The Knowledge Hub is free to join, you are welcome to share information, ideas and ask for help from other members, in particular, we would really like to hear how your HWB and its partners are tackling children's issues such as safeguarding, commissioning and integration in the new public health system.

-The LGA is running a series of public health conferences to help local authorities prepare for their new public health duties.
+The LGA is running a series of public health conferences to help local authorities with their new public health duties.
 Each informative and interactive conference focuses on issues affecting children, young people and adults and will share learning from local government and the health sector.